PaperPrototype/Intro-to-Scripting-Games-Java/04 - Variables/english.md

 # Preview - TODO

 last section talks about coloring shapes + making an owl.
-This section will use variables tomake the owls eyes grow!
+This section will use variables to make the owls eyes grow!

 end this section by saying "we haven't quite made a game yet tho.
 This sun of ours just bruns ours eyes out... a real sun would set, so we cna go to bed!